 The Initial Conversation

-Identify Supportive Resources
+Identify Supportive Resources and Elder Care Options

 If possible, pay a visit to the local Area Agency on Aging or department of human services for information on resources and services available in your loved one’s community.
-It may be difficult to get in touch with these offices around the holidays, but it is still worth reaching out, leaving a message and researching the services they offer.
+It may be difficult to get in touch with these offices around the holidays, but it is still worth reaching out, leaving a message and researching the services they offer online.

 If you realize that your loved one is showing signs of needing help at home, now is the time to begin compiling a to-do list to be implemented over a period of future visits.
 This list consists of three main categories: medical, legal and financial.